LuckyHyena/DnD/tomb_of_annihilation/player_notes/introduction.md

 6. Numerous settlements remained on the Chultan coast despite the undead presence, but in recent years all except Port Nyanzaru have fallen to ruin.
 Long-dormant volcanoes have awakened and the undead have become more aggressive in the past few years, making the land of Chult more dangerous than ever.

 ![Map of Chult](images/chult_player_map.jpg)

+> 1 hex on the Chult adventuring map is approximately 10 miles to 15 kilometers across.

 ![immovable rod](../../images/immovable-rod.jpg)